FHantke/brave-browser-wiki/Triage-Guidelines.md

 - Project boards track areas of work, they should be 1:1 with Pods.
 - A list of all project boards can be found here: https://github.com/brave/brave-browser/projects
+- Project boards are a great way to organize priorities (via labels) for a given functional area of work.

 ## Triaging project boards